The Coronado Chapter of the Military Officers Association of America (MOAA) is pleased to announce the 2022-23 Scholarship Program

-A number of scholarships will be awarded during the 2021 – 2022 school year to eligible graduating seniors.
+Up to $12,000 in scholarships will be awarded during the 2022 – 2023 school year to eligible graduating seniors.
 This year, the Coronado Chapter will be offering both non-JROTC and JROTC Scholarships.
 Visit the non-JROTC Scholarship announcement for more information about that scholarship.

-Two $1,000 Scholarships will be awarded during the 2021-22 school year to graduating seniors enrolled in the JROTC Programs at Buena High School and/or Tombstone High School.
+Two of these scholarships will be reserved for and awarded to graduating seniors enrolled in the JROTC Programs at Buena High School and/or Tombstone High School.

 - The applicants must be enrolled and satisfactorily participating in the Buena or Tombstone High Schools’ JROTC Program.

 - The applicant must have an overall academic Grade Point Average (GPA) of 3.0 or higher on a 4.0 scale.

 - The applicant must have a GPA of 3.0 or higher on a 4.0 scale in JROTC classes.

 - The applicant must enroll in a community college, a college, a university, or military/service academy.